The Roman Mysteries

 The Roman Mysteries is a series of historical novels for children by Caroline Lawrence.
-The first book, The Thieves of Ostia, was published in 2001, finishing with The Man from Pomegranate Street, published in 2009, and totaling 17 novels, plus a number of "mini-mysteries", spinoffs, and companion titles.
+The first book, The Thieves of Ostia, was published in 2001, and the seventeenth and final book, The Man from Pomegranate Street, in 2009.
+The series has sold over a million copies in the UK and has been translated into 14 languages.
+It was followed by a sequel series, a number of "mini-mysteries", a spin-off series, and several companion titles.
+The BBC produced a television adaptation in 2007 and 2008.

-The books take place during the ancient Roman Empire during the reign of the Emperor Titus.
-They detail the adventures of four children who solve mysteries and have adventures in Ostia Antica, Rome, Greece, and beyond: Flavia, a rich Roman girl who lives in Ostia; Nubia, a freed slave girl from Africa; Jonathan, a rich Jewish boy; and Lupus, an orphaned mute beggar boy.
+The books take place in the ancient Roman Empire during the reign of the Emperor Titus.
+They follow four children who solve mysteries and have adventures in Ostia Antica, Rome, Greece, and beyond: Flavia, a rich Roman girl who lives in Ostia; Nubia, a freed slave girl from Nubia in North Africa; Jonathan, a Jewish/Christian boy; and Lupus, an orphaned mute beggar boy.